 Fig. 4.2 Here

 Wegner presented this image and others in two slide-show lectures he gave after the war.
-In the first, of January 26, 1918, at Breslau for the German-Turkish society, he was under pressure from the German government to frame the images around the Ottoman government’s narrative and so presented the Armenians as seditious in the wake of “treasonous” behavior at Van.
-A year later in a slide show he presented in March, 1919, in Berlin, Wegner called his lecture “Expulsion of Armenians into the Desert,” and spoke openly about “Armenian Atrocities,” and criticized Germany for its complicity in the Armenian extermination plan.
-This second lecture was given after the German military censorship had been lifted, and affirms Wegner’s original perspective on the atrocities.
+In the first, of 26 January 1918, at Breslau for the German-Turkish society, he was under pressure from the German government to frame the images around the Ottoman government’s narrative and so presented the Armenians as seditious in the wake of “treasonous” behavior at Van.
+A year later in a slide show he presented in March 1919 in Berlin, Wegner called his lecture “Expulsion of Armenians into the Desert,” and spoke openly about “Armenian atrocities,” and criticized Germany for its complicity in the Armenian extermination plan.
+This second lecture was given after the German military censorship had been lifted and affirms Wegner’s original perspective on the atrocities.

 The image of the woman in the foreground walking with a bundle in her arms brings us into motion.
 We are caught up in the movement of people on a dirt road in arid desolation.
 There are trees on a sloping hill in the mid ground and mountains rising from left to right.
 I’m jolted by the vast terrain in which deported women whom we see close up, walk toward famine, disease, abduction, or death.
 The tension in the image is heightened because viewers, then as now, know from the reportage and testimony that sexual violence was ubiquitous and women were continually subject to rape, abduction, and other sexual tortures.

-The women are dressed in traditional village garb of long dresses and head covering. and the children with them appear to be between the ages of three and perhaps six or seven.
+The women are dressed in traditional village garb of long dresses and head covering, and the children with them appear to be between the ages of three and perhaps six or seven.
 The one figure on the left, dressed in a dark jacket, appears to be a man, and the long object hanging from his right hand appears to be a rifle.
 Thus, we are looking at a ragged end of a deportation of remaining women and children.
 We are catching a glimpse of a larger process that was happening all over Turkey – a freeze-frame of a moving picture.
 For all the vivid candor of this image, a mystery stares at us.
 What is wrapped in the bundle?
 A child, supplies, personal items?
 The striped blanket or cloth is for me the punctum because it is a traditional textile, an Armenian artifact – an image that embodies culture and normative village life.
-But, now, it is a remnant of life that’s been terminated, and so the textile shocks the photograph into another layer of signifying what is lost in the genocidal event.
+But now, it is a remnant of life that’s been terminated, and so the textile shocks the photograph into another layer of signifying what is lost in the genocidal event.

 4.

 While the atrocity photographs were taken under cover, smuggled or quietly carried out of Turkey, and had slow journeys into public view, another visual culture emerged from the Armenian genocide after the War and was centered around relief and rescue.
-The Armenian relief movement began in October, 1915, in New York City.
-After the urging of U.S. Ambassador to Turkey Henry Morgenthau, a group of philanthropists lead by Protestant missionary figures came together in the offices of Cleveland R. Dodge on Park Avenue South in New York City in early October, 1915.
+The Armenian relief movement began in October 1915 in New York City.
+After the urging of US Ambassador to Turkey Henry Morgenthau, a group of philanthropists lead by Protestant missionary figures came together in the offices of Cleveland R. Dodge on Park Avenue South in New York City in early October 1915.
 Among them were James Barton, former secretary of the American Board of Commissioners of Foreign Missions, and Dodge, a philanthropist and trustee of Robert College, the Protestant missionary college in Constantinople.